 Nevertheless, the building proposed in the FEIS Plan has been completely redesigned and is now broken into 5 separate segments, each of which are distinctly articulated and clad in differing façade materials to resemble independent buildings.
-This treatment significantly reduces the mass of the building, while restoring a human scale to the Site.
-This approach reduces the building footprint by 1.0442,071 square feet and the gross floor area by 12.0144,254 square feet.
-The proposed F.A.R will be reduced from 2.43 to 1.922.11.
+This treatment significantly reduces the mass of the building.
+This approach reduces the building footprint of the addition by 1,044 square feet and the gross floor area of the addition by 12,014 square feet.
+The proposed FAR will be reduced from 2.263 to 1.92.